benjamino1233/BSE_Template_Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

++ For my final milestone, I created a WebServer through the ESP32 that reads the anlges of the servo motors on the arm.
+By connecting the arduino nano and the nano esp32, they could communicate through serial.
+So, when my joysticks send an input through to the arduino that moves the servos, the arduino reads the angles of the servo and sends it to the esp32.
+These values are then passed to the web server, which dynamically updates the displayed angles on the website.

++ The biggest challenge I have faced during my time at BSE was trying to understand the code that came with my modification.
+Even though there were many tutorials about my specific modification, there was still a lot to learn about it with the help of my instructor.

++ Overall, doing this project shows the importance of researching, and also gained experience with a hands on project.

 # Second Milestone